Over the years, I’ve been on many camping trips where it started to rain. A few times, there was even thunderstorms and

-- A waterproof tent: A hydrostatic head of at least 2000 is recommended.
+A hydrostatic head of at least 2000 is recommended.
 You can also use a tarp + rope, but this requires a higher level of knowledge.
 More below on how to set up your tent for rain.
 I’ll also talk below about what to do if your tent isn’t waterproof.

 Be warned that “water resistant” and “waterproof” are NOT the same.
 Most hiking jackets are only water-resistant.
 They might keep you dry in a light shower, but you will be drenched if a downpour occurs.

 You can also use trash bags for this, or you can get a wet bag like this.

-- Waterproof headlamp: Most good headlamps are waterproof.
-You will need this, like if you have to go to the bathroom at night while it is raining.
-Read how to choose a headlamp.
+Most good headlamps are waterproof.
+You will need this, especially for when you have to go to the bathroom at night while it is raining! 😀 Read how to choose a headlamp.

 Be warned that even “waterproof” boots are probably still going to get wet.
 You’ll also want to bring extra socks.
 Preferably wool or a synthetic which dries fast.

 Optional Rain Gear/Supplies

-- Waterproof pants: If you are camping in spring or rainy season, I would absolutely recommend getting waterproof pants.
-Most of them look like parachute pants from the 80s, but being prepared is fashionable. 🙂 Having waterproof pants means you can go outside in the rain, sit wherever the hell you want, and not get drenched.
+Having waterproof pants means you can go outside in the rain, sit wherever the hell you want, and not get drenched.

 Bring a giant tarp with you.
 Then you can set it up to make a rain shelter to hang out under while it rains.
 Tarps are also great for creating a shady spot on hot days.

 You should always bring rope while camping.
 One reason is to you can make a clothesline to hang any items that need to be dried.
 Ideally, you run the clothesline under the tarp shelter you set up.